Gray hawk: Distribution and habitat

 The gray hawk's range is in Northern and Central America, from southern New Mexico, southern Arizona, to central Texas, through Mexico, Guatemala, Belize, El Salvador, Honduras, Nicaragua, to the northern part of Costa Rica.

 Its habitat within this range consists of forest edges, river edges, clear cuts, savanna, and agricultural land (4).
 In their tropical range of the Amazon they tend to prefer a more dry second growth forest.

 Behaviour

 Diet

-The gray hawk's main diet is lizards and small mammals, but it will also eat rodents and large insects and some birds.
+The gray hawk's main diet is lizards and small snakes, but it will also eat large insects, small rodents, and some birds.
 It hunts in brushy areas either from a perch or flight just above the canopy.

 Migration

 The migration pattern of gray hawks depends on the location of the animals' home range.
 Birds that live in northern Mexico and the south-western United States will migrate, but birds living further south tend to stay in the same area permanently.
 A few birds in the northern range will stay in the southern part of Texas year round rather than migrating, but this is rare.
 The birds that migrate north to the south-western United States will migrate in the spring in order to breed.
 After the breeding season, the birds will begin their journey back south in mid-October to their wintering ranges.